 Typically ground beef is used to make Salisbury Steak, but any type of ground meat can be used as a replacement (especially if you are hoping to make the recipe leaner).
 Mixed into the meat is an assortment of other ingredients, such as cracker or bread crumbs, seasonings and sometimes onions or peppers.

 WHAT IS THE DIFFERENCE BETWEEN A SALISBURY STEAK AND A HAMBURGER STEAK?

 Hamburger steak is typically mixed with seasonings (such as salt and pepper) while Salisbury steak contains additional ingredients (such as ketchup, egg, cracker crumbs or breadcrumbs).
 Hamburger steak is served in a bun and Salisbury steak goes bun-less.

 I’m all about quick and easy meals that will make your life easier and allow more time for the important things like spending quality time with your family.
-Here are a few other crockpot meals to add to your life:
+Plus meals made in a crock pot tend to be comfort food recipes!
+Here are a few other crock pot meals to add to your life:

 I would love it if you left a comment letting me know how this Salisbury Steak turned out for you!
 Are there changes that you made to the recipe?
 Did you serve it over noodles instead of potatoes?
 Did you decrease the amount of mushrooms the recipe calls for (please tell me you didn’t!
 Ha!)?

 I’m off to enjoy these leftovers for a comforting lunch!
 Enjoy the rest of your week, friends.
 Thank you so much for being here!